-Even if you’re unable to catch the opening night or the parade, this is still the most fun time to visit Dublin as throughout the five days the streets are alive with dancers, comedians, acrobats and street theatre.
+Even if you’re unable to catch the opening night or the parade, this is still the most fun time to visit Dublin as throughout the five days during this Dublin St Patricks Day parade, the streets are alive with dancers, comedians, acrobats and street theatre.

 Throughout the Georgian era, O’Connell Street was considered the fashionable part of town.

 Today, a stroll down O’Connell Street reveals early 19th century buildings of historical importance like the General Post Office (1818), Gresham Hotel (1817), Clery’s department store (1822) and the Royal Dublin Hotel which is located in Dublin’s oldest Georgian House dating back to 1752.

 There are monuments and statues dedicated to historical figures such as politician Daniel O’Connell, leader of the 1913 Dublin strike James Larkin and founder of the Pioneer Total Abstinence Movement Father Theobald Matthew.